pauljngr/SARDI/README.md

 pip install flash-attn==2.8.3 --no-build-isolation
 ```

 For inference, you need an NVIDIA GPU with **~18 GB of VRAM**.
-To load HotpotQA's BM25 index, you need at least 32 GB of CPU RAM.
+Loading HotpotQA's BM25 index peaks at **~21 GB** of CPU RAM (5.2M passages).
+The other four datasets need far less.

 ## Assets

 As discussed in the paper, Dream-7B didn't reliably produce zero-shot reasoning traces out-of-the-box.
 We therefore provide a simple RAG-fine-tuned Dream-7B checkpoint, shipped with code for threshold-based decoding.

 ```bash
 hf download pauljngr/sardi-dream-7b --local-dir checkpoints/sardi-dream-7b